-- Expected Family Contribution (EFC): the amount of money that the family is expected to be able to contribute to the student's education, as determined by the Federal Methodology need analysis formula approved by Congress.
-The EFC includes the parent and student contribution, and depends on the student's dependency status, family size, number of family members in school, taxable and nontaxable income and assets.
-The school will use this number to determine a student's need for financial aid (grants, scholarships, loans, etc.)
+- Expected Family Contribution (EFC): the amount of money that the family is expected to be able to contribute to the student’s education, as determined by the Federal Methodology need analysis formula approved by Congress.
+The EFC includes the parent contribution and the student contribution, and depends on the student’s dependency status, family size, number of family members in school, taxable and nontaxable income and assets.
+The school will use this number to determine a student’s need for financial aid (grants, scholarships, loans, etc.)

 - Federal Default Fee: A small percentage of the loan is paid to a guarantee agency to insure the loan against default.
 The default fee is usually 1% of the loan amount.

 - Federal Work Study (FWS): Program providing undergraduate students with part time employment during the school year.
 The federal government pays a portion of the student’s salary, allowing departments and businesses to stretch limited payroll dollars.
 Eligibility for FWS is based on need.
 Money earned from a FWS job is not counted as income for the subsequent year’s need analysis process.

 - Financial Aid Package: The complete collection of grants, scholarships, loans and work-study employment from all sources (federal, state, institutional and private) offered to a student to enable them to attend WJU.